aloisdg/aloisdg-blog/posts/optimize-boolean-logic.md

     root/group2/subgroup2/project3
     root/group2/subgroup2/project4

 I want to keep only paths matching a specific pattern and remove all paths matching another specific pattern.
-We have a `MatchWildcard` method returning `true` if it is a match or `false` if it dont.
+We have a `MatchWildcard` method returning `true` if it is a match or `false` if it isn't.
 Our paths are a plain `IEnumerable<string>`, so our main function will be:

 ```csharp
 public static IEnumerable<string> FilterByPattern(string includePattern, string excludePattern, IEnumerable<string> paths)